alloy/lowdown/README.md

 # Lowdown

-Lowdown is a client for the HTTP/2 version of the Apple Push Notification Service.
+Lowdown is a Ruby client for the HTTP/2 version of the Apple Push Notification Service.

 ## Installation